Engr Javed Mahmood Bukhari Appointed As New Rector NUST - UrduPoint

 Apart from his ample academic experience, he held multiple command and staff appointments, which, inter alia, included Command of a Corps and as Director General Frontier Works Organisation.
 In recognition of his meritorious services, he has been awarded Hilal-i-Imtiaz (Military).

-Under his dynamic leadership, NUST will sure continue its legacy of excellence in the realms of higher education and research, and strive with renewed vigour to contribute to national development.
+Under his dynamic leadership, NUST will surely continue its legacy of excellence in the realms of higher education and research, and strive with renewed vigour to contribute to national development.